Aesthetics

 - Reason: Consistent indentations enhance readability by ensuring predictable alignment and structure in multi-lined commands.

-- Two or More Operators: When two or more logical operators join a sequence of commands, place each operator at the beginning of a new continuation line.
-This applies even if the CPL limit has yet to be reached.
+- Two or More Operators: If two or more logical operators are used in a command sequence, place each operator at the start of a new line, even if the CPL limit hasn't been reached.

-- Reason: Having multiple commands on a single line can make it difficult to distinguish between operations.
-Separating each command onto a new line improves readability by breaking the sequence into clear, distinguishable parts.
-Additionally, starting each continuation line with an operator makes it immediately clear which commands are connected and how they relate to each other.
+- Reason: Multiple commands on a single line can obscure operations.
+Separating them into new lines improves readability by making the sequence more transparent.
+Beginning each continuation line with an operator also clarifies how commands are related.

-- Single Operator: When a single logical operator connects two separate commands and the combined length doesn't exceed the CPL limit, both commands may remain on the same line.
-Use your best judgment to determine when this is appropriate.
+- Single Operator: If a single logical operator connects two commands and the length is within the CPL limit, both commands may remain on the same line.

 ||

-at the end of the initial command.
+at the end of the command is acceptable.
 The closing bracket (}

-placed between the braces.- Reason: This format keeps the structure concise when handling a single failure condition with
+) should start a new line, with operations enclosed between the braces.- Reason: This format keeps the structure concise for handling a single failure condition with

 ||

 .
-Other formatting options could introduce unnecessary complexity without enhancing clarity, often making this approach more straightforward and readable. - Example of acceptable formatting:
+Other formats can add complexity without improving clarity, making this approach more readable. - Example of acceptable formatting:

 - Example of formatting that is not acceptable: